afrigon/.dotfiles/README.md

 The init script will install the content of packages and call the other scripts (link, macos).

+## TODO

+- Add apt support for the init script.

 ## Credits

 Most of these configuration are stolen or adapted from these people.